WebCrew/phpSocial-Net/README.md

 ![phpSocial](https://github.com/WebCrew/phpSocual-Net/blob/main/phpsocial.jpeg)

-### Contribute
+## Contribute
-As a 3rd party developer you can offer free or paid plugins & themes here.
-You can also share tips & tricks with the community.
+As a 3rd party developer you can offer free or paid plugins & themes at https://phpSocial-net.com.
+You can also share tips & tricks with the community at our awesome forums.

+> I can't say it strongly enough that we would be more than happy to receive your plugin and theme submissions. phpSocial has been stable and bug-free for a good 9 years now and was constantly kept up to date - it would be just awesome if you, as the best developer community, would pay attention to this script and contribute something to its continued existence.
+Thank you very much for your attention.
+Greetings, web crew

 ### phpSocial Users